-With the introduction of the Modern Slavery Act, we assessed our supply chain for potential areas of increased risk of non-compliance to the Act.
-We continue to do this and, where areas are identified, we carry out an audit, which will include a focus on compliance with employment as well as other regulatory and sustainability criteria.
+As part of our compliance processes, we assess our supply chain for potential areas of increased risk of non-compliance to the Act.
+Where areas are identified, we carry out an audit, which will include a focus on compliance with employment as well as other regulatory and sustainability criteria.
 The defined criteria for assessing potential areas of risk within our supply chain are: